 You are a WBS staff member or PhD researcher with a second computer at home that uses Microsoft Windows.
 You would like to connect to your office computer to work as though you were sat at your work desk.
-Your office computer will be left powered on.
+Your office computer will be left powered on or you will be connecting to a virtual machine that is always running.

 Explanation of Remote Desktop

 Remote desktop allows you to connect to your office computer from a home computer.
 The office computer does all the work with the results showing on the home computer’s monitor.
 It is just as though you are sat in your office; you have access to all the same applications, all your drives (including your H drive and I drive) and to your printers.

-There are four stages to connecting to your office computer using Remote Desktop:
+There are five stages to connecting to your office computer using Remote Desktop:

 - Set up your office computer (should only need doing once)

 - Set up the Campus VPN on your home computer (should only need doing once)

 - Connect from your home computer (needs doing each time you want to connect).